 Patient Care Experience

 The core curriculum is based on the recommendations of the American College of Cardiology COCATS training document.
-The program is designed to provide educational and experiential input from a broad range of specialty providers at Northside Hospital & Tampa Bay Heart Institute as well as affiliate institutions.
+The program is designed to provide educational and experiential input from a broad range of specialty providers at Northside Hospital as well as affiliate institutions.
 At the successful completion of the program, the fellow will have received adequate instruction and experience to qualify for Level 2* skills in general cardiology, cardiac catheterization, echocardiography, stress testing, pacemaker implantation with follow up, and basic nuclear cardiology and electrophysiology.